Revision 23-1, Effective Nov. 13, 2023

 Interview Process–Evaluation of Video Magnification Systems

-- Is color identification critical to the consumer’s independent living goal?
+- Is color identification critical to the person’s independent living goal?

-- What specific tasks will the consumer be completing with a video magnification system; for example, reading (only) or reading and writing?
+- What specific tasks will the person be completing with a video magnification system.
+For example, reading-only, or reading and writing?

-- Is the consumer able to read in an efficient manner using magnification of a video system?
+- Is the person able to read in an efficient manner using magnification of a video system?
 What level of magnification is required to read using the video magnification system?

-- Does the consumer use a computer at home?
+- Does the person use a computer at home?

 Interview Process–Evaluation of Scanners